Rockstar484/Calculator-HTML/README.md

 #Calculator
-Made using HTMl and Javascript
+Made using HTML and Javascript